 - Despite their name, these dogs originated in Europe.

-- Their eyes are stunning.
+- The eyes of the Australian Shepherd are stunning.

-- They are extremely loyal.
+- The Australian Shepherd is extremely loyal.

 - Aussies are very smart and trainable.